atbcb/ICTTestingBaseline/docs/10Flashing.md

 ### Test Instructions

 #### Tests for SC 2.3.1
-1. For each element visually identified as flickering, determine if the specified frequency is
+1. For each element visually identified as flickering, run the PITS Flash Area favelet to display a "safe area" overlay based on the specified display size.
+Determine if the flashing element falls within that area.
+If so, it is conformant. **what about screen magnifiers**
-2. Run the PITS Flashing favelet to identify elements that have frequency markup.
+1. Run the PITS Flashing favelet to identify elements that have frequency markup and reveal their programmatic frequency, and whether it is conformant (below 3 Hz).

 ##### Test Results SC 2.3.1
 * If both tests for SC 2.3.1 fail, then the content is not conformant to SC 2.3.1